MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 Specifies, as a string array, an item or items that this cmdlet includes in the operation.
 The value of this parameter qualifies the **Path** parameter.
-Enter a path element or pattern, such as *.txt.
+Enter a path element or pattern, such as "*.txt".
-Wildcards are permitted.
+Wildcard characters are permitted.

-The **Include** parameter is effective only when the command includes the contents of an item, such as C:\Windows\*, where the wildcard character specifies the contents of the C:\Windows directory.
+The **Include** parameter is effective only when the command includes the contents of an item, such as "C:\Windows\*", where the wildcard character specifies the contents of the "C:\Windows" directory.

 ```yaml
 Type: String[]